The World's End | 2013

 Number eight, ‘The Mermaid’, with its ‘School Disco’ theme is the Broadway Cinema, Eastcheap.
 Opened in 1936, it’s still very much an independent cinema, so this time the interior was filmed at Chalfont Campus, a former college in Newlands Park, just outside Chalfont St. Giles, in Buckinghamshire.

-Conveniently, only a few doors away from the Broadway, pub number nine, ‘The Beehive’ is the Thai Garden, 10 Gernon Road, which in the real world is a restaurant.
+Conveniently, only a few doors away from the Broadway, pub number nine, ‘The Beehive’ is the now-closed Thai Garden, 10 Gernon Road, which in the real world was a restaurant.
 It’s here that their old school teacher, Mr Shepherd (Pierce Brosnan) coolly explains the situation in the most reasonable terms.
 The remaining ‘musketeers’ don’t find the explanation quite so unproblematic, and the spectacular ruckus that follows was filmed back in the studio.

 Fleeing ‘The Beehive’, they retire to lie low for a while in their old ‘smoke house’, the club house of the Howard Garden Social Centre Bowling Green, Norton Way South at the foot of Gernon Road.
 This is where the film briefly references John Carpenter’s The Thing, as each character in turn is obliged to establish authentic humanity.